garlick/pi-ted-envoy/README.md

 ======================

-Since the energy monitor sits on top of my fridge, it seemed natrual that it should grow some one-wire temperature sensors.
+Since the energy monitor sits on top of my fridge, it seemed natrual that it should grow some 1-wire temperature sensors.

 To this end, I soldered a DS2484 1-wire I2C interface chip and one DS1820B temperature sensor to a Pi Plate, and mounted an RJ11 connector out the back of the energy monitor.
-Potted DS1820B sensors (ebay) were mounted in the freezer and refridgerator compartments.
+Potted DS1820B sensors (ebay) were mounted in the freezer and refrigerator compartments.
 Pi GPIO4 was connected to the SLPZ line on the DS2484.

 The following runes are needed in /etc/rc.local: